gpx1000/Vulkan-Tutorial/en/01_Overview.md

 will be using.
 After creating the instance, you can query for Vulkan supported hardware and select one or more `VkPhysicalDevice`s to use for operations.
-You can query for properties like VRAM size and device capabilities to select desired devices, for example to prefer using dedicated graphics cards.
+You can query for properties like VRAM size and device capabilities to select desired devices, for example, to prefer using dedicated graphics cards.

+For vk::raii we need to use a `vk::raii::Context`, which manages functions that are not bound to either the `VkInstance` or a `VkDevice`

 ### Step 2 - Logical device and queue families

-After selecting the right hardware device to use, you need to create a VkDevice (logical device), where you describe more specifically which VkPhysicalDeviceFeatures you will be using, like multi viewport rendering and 64 bit floats.
+After selecting the right hardware device to use, you need to create a VkDevice (logical device), where you describe more specifically which VkPhysicalDeviceFeatures you will be using, like multi viewport rendering and 64-bit floats.
 You also need to specify which queue families you would like to use.
 Most operations performed with Vulkan, like draw commands and memory operations, are asynchronously executed by submitting them to a VkQueue.
 Queues are allocated from queue families, where each queue family supports a specific